Frequently Asked Questions

 How well do Mount students do after they graduate?

-Outside of the ministry, you will discover the Mount’s graduates in all walks of life, from politics (nine-time U.S. Congressman Matthew McHugh) to sports (Susan O’Malley, president of the NBA’s Washington Wizards and the WNBA’s Washington Mystics) to diplomacy (Njuguna Majugu, Kenya’s ambassador to the United Nations) to business (Scott Newkam, CEO of Hershey Entertainment Corp.).
+You will discover the Mount’s graduates in all walks of life, from politics (nine-time U.S. Congressman Matthew McHugh) to sports (Susan O’Malley, president of the NBA’s Washington Wizards and the WNBA’s Washington Mystics) to diplomacy (Njuguna Majugu, Kenya’s ambassador to the United Nations) to business (Scott Newkam, CEO of Hershey Entertainment Corp.).

 What is the Three Year Degree Option?